 - Curriculum development

-Reflections on GRuB’s TA services:
+Reflections on GRuB’s Technical Assistance services:

 "Almost immediately it became clear to me that while small scale agriculture is the vehicle for changing and empowering the lives of youth in GRuB, the deeper teachings of socio-emotional competency and understanding the self and our relationship to our communities is really the hidden gem within GRuB." –Sean